 MachineMetrics also integrates with enterprise software such as ERP, MES, CMMS, and quality software to deliver real-time data and supercharge their native capabilities.

 Real-time production dashboards above the shop floor provide immediate visibility into the status of machines.

 Your machine data is the most valuable asset in reducing unplanned downtime.
-With a machine connectivity platform like MachineMetrics, accurate equipment data can be collected, standardized, and used in real-time.
+With a production monitoring platform like MachineMetrics, accurate equipment data can be collected, standardized, and used in real-time.

 For example, you could set up notifications whenever a machine goes down.
 This could automatically notify an operator or manager of a machine downtime event.

 You could also trigger a workflow based on a machine alarm that automatically creates a work order in a CMMS.